-The steps 1 to 6 are explained in detail in a previous article.
+Steps 1 to 6 are explained in detail in a previous article.
 What do we observe?
 The payment processor acts like the acquirer for the authorization.
 The authorization request is transmitted from the POS Terminal to the Payment Processor, which then forwards it to the issuer through the card network.
 The issuer sends the response back to the payment processor through the card network and the payment processor forwards it to the merchant’s POS terminal.
 Take note that the merchant’s bank is not involved at all in the process.
-How then will the money ends up on the merchant account?
+How then will the money end up in the merchant account?

 Option 1 – Payment processor clears and settles the transactions itself